jtmkrueger/bobafett/README.md

 ~$
 ```

 Done.
 The Chrome process is dead.
-He's effecient and quick.
+He's efficient and quick.

 Installation